nathanielwarner/carletonian-wordpress/wp-content/plugins/custom-facebook-feed/README.txt

 Use the plugin to display Facebook feeds from a Facebook page or Facebook group that you are an admin of.

 **Completely Customizable**
-By default the Facebook feed will adopt the styles of your WordPress theme, but your feeds can be completely customized to look however you like - with tons of options to customize every part of your Facebook posts and feed.
+By default the Facebook feed will adopt the styles of your WordPress theme, but your feeds can be completely customized to look however you like using our visual feed customizer - with tons of options to customize every part of your Facebook posts and feed.

 **SEO Friendly**
 The Facebook feed content is crawlable by search engines adding SEO value to your site, while other Facebook plugins embed the feed using iframes which are not crawlable.